 GARDEN BEFORE AND AFTER: When Mary Caroline and Steve Stewart bought the property in 2004, the gardens amounted to bits and pieces of shrubbery and grassy patches with perhaps 10 trees scattered about.
-Working with local landscape architect Sheila Wertimer, they did scrapings on the lot to no avail in an effort to determine where old beds and paths had been.
-When the neighboring 1960s ranch house was for sale, they purchased that lot, razed the home, and expanded their property to one-and-a-quarter acres.
+Working with local landscape architect Sheila Wertimer, they did scrapings on the lot in an effort to determine where old beds and paths had been, to no avail.
+When the neighboring 1960s ranch house was for sale, they purchased that lot, razed the home, and expanded their property to 1.25 acres.
 Sheila devised the overall design, Steve was in charge of the hardscapes, infrastructure, and irrigation systems, and Mary Caroline chose and plotted the plants.

 BY THE NUMBERS: Six fountains are on the property, and they laid 200,000 bricks for walkways.